-which corresponds to Equation (6) in \cite{aspcap}, favouring wavelengths that are sensitive to abundance changes at lower metallicity, since variations of the modulus of the derivative are harder to detect here.
-These weights are further adjusted via a multiplicative factor that adjusts for how well a model spectrum for the star Arcturus reproduces actual observations of Arcturus \citep{arcturus}.
-A second multiplicative factor is also applied, which adjusts for how well the APOGEE spectra are reproduced by the model fluxes.
-For more details, see \cite{aspcap}.

-Our use of the spectral windows represents a key difference in the method used in our study and that outlined in B16, beyond our updating of the method from DR12 to DR14.
-Since we examine APOGEE DR14 spectra, we use the DR14 windows in our analysis, which contain several changes in the line list when compared to DR12.
+Our use of the spectral windows represents a key difference between the method used in our study and that in B16.
+Since we examine DR14 spectra, we use the DR14 windows, which contain several changes in the line list compared to DR12.
 For example, several new lines were added from NIST and other literature publications, and hyperfine splitting was included for some elements \citep{lines}.